Student Life Resource Toolkit

 • If you need to speak to a mental health clinician immediately, please call the CAPS 24/7 All Hours Line at 855-531-0761 (available daily, including weekends and holidays, and accepts international calls), Public Safety (415-422-2911), 911, the Suicide Hotline (dial 988), or go to your nearest emergency room

-• For off-campus resources and local Bay Area organizations go here.
+• For off-campus resources and local Bay Area organizations check here.

-Many college students experience mental health struggles.
-Counseling and Psychological Services (CAPS) is a great source of support for issues such as anxiety, loneliness, struggles with relationships, stress, identity development, racial/cultural concerns, and mild depression.
-However, CAPS does not prescribe medication and does not have a psychiatrist on staff, so students with more severe mental health concerns will be referred off-campus for treatment.
+Many college students experience mental health difficulties.
+Counseling and Psychological Services (CAPS) is a great source of support for addressing a range of mental health needs, including anxiety, stress, loneliness, relationship struggles, grief/loss, adjusting to change, identity development, racial/cultural concerns, and mild to moderate depression.

-Counseling and Psychological Services (CAPS) offers remote individual and group teletherapy to students residing within California.
-Students seeking services are scheduled for a 15-20-minute phone triage to assess immediate risk, identify treatment needs, and provide initial recommendations.
-These may include a crisis intake session, brief, intermittent individual teletherapy (every 2-3 weeks), single session teletherapy, weekly individual teletherapy via UWill, weekly group therapy, or referrals to off-campus providers.
-There are no fees for services.
-To make an appointment, students must call 415.422.6352 or request an appointment via the CAPS.
+CAPS offers in-person and remote individual and group therapy to enrolled students.
+Students seeking services are scheduled for a 15-20-minute phone screening to assess immediate risk, as well as identify initial treatment needs, and make recommendations for next steps.
+These may include a crisis or risk assessment, brief individual therapy (every 2-3 weeks), single session therapy, weekly group therapy, or referrals to off-campus providers.
+Please note, CAPS does not have a psychiatrist on staff to prescribe medication.
+Students in need of medication or with more complex mental health concerns are referred off-campus for specialized, comprehensive, treatment and/or ongoing, longer-term therapy.
+To make an appointment, call CAPS at 415.422.6352 or request an appointment via the CAPS website.
 CAPS does not accept walk-in appointments.

 The Cultural Centers bring students together to increase their understanding, and embrace their roles, as members of a diverse community on the local and global levels.
+The Intercultural Center (IC) is our campus’ center for students of color and students who are working in solidarity towards social justice at the intersections of race, ethnicity, class, and culture.
 The Gender and Sexuality Center (GSC) is our campus’ gender justice and LGBTQ+ resource center, for student development opportunities and support.
-The Intercultural Center (IC) is our campus’ center for students of color and students who are working in solidarity towards social justice at the intersections of race, ethnicity, class, and culture.
+Both centers host weekly programming to support student identity development and solidarity building.

 The Cultural Centers lounges are warm and inviting spaces for all students.
 They are located in the University Center building at the USF Main Campus.
 Visit them on the UC Fourth Floor in Rooms 411/412, and 413 as both a community space and a programming space.
 Many students will stop by the lounges between classes to hang out with friends or may find the lounges to be a home away from home.
 Their student interns are happy to greet people and can provide information about resources in the space, or information about upcoming programs.